An enhanced textbox that allows free text input, selection from a list, or a combination of both. Hence the name 'combobox'.

 The screen reader will announce the input as 'text edit', 'combobox' or words to those effect, depending on level of ARIA support.

-When keyboard focus is on the textbox, screen reader should announce "n suggestions available.
-Use up and down arrow keys to navigate" - or words to those effect.
-Typically this instructional text is not provided by screen readers and so must be coded in page.
+When keyboard focus is on the textbox, screen reader should announce "Combobox has n options available.
+Use arrow keys to navigate options, and ENTER to select" - or words to those effect.
+Typically this instructional text is not always provided by screen readers and so may need to be added by the web developer.

 Mouse and Touch